PrimeTimeTran/ProfileApp/README.md

 </details>

-**D)** Add a profile image so the user can see you.
+**D)** Grab the `Image` component from React Native and add a profile image so the user can see you.
 Make sure to replace the `uri` part with a publically available image of yourself(I used Facebook).

 ```jsx
 export default function App() {